hcorrada/networks-across-scales/content/homeworks/network_models/index.md

 ## Fitting the degree distribution

-Use a network analysis library to estimate the degree coefficient under a power-law model for the genetic interaction network.
+Use a network analysis library to estimate the degree exponent under a power-law model for the genetic interaction network.

 **Question 2**: